 Suppose that the programmer made a mistake by omitting a symbol.
 To test this hypothesis the following is done: each lookahead symbol in the current configuration of the LR(1) parser is inserted in the buffer just before the current input symbol and a trial to advance in the syntactic analysis is attempted.
-If the distance advanced is greater than or equal to the distance recorded for other lookahead symbols, then it is kept as the best candidate for correction so far.
-For example, consider the toy language whose grammar is presented in Section 6.
+If the distance advanced with the insertion of this symbol is greater than or equal to the distance recorded for other lookahead symbols, then it is kept as the best candidate for correction so far.
+As an example, consider the toy language whose grammar is described in Section 7.
 The messages produced by the error recovery algorithm is shown in Figure 1.

+'''

 5

 P: procedure(i : integer)

 6

 a: boolean

 7

 begin

+i := 1

 8

-i := 1
+9

 end;

-9

-10 Q: procedure(h: integer)
+Q: procedure(h: integer)

+10

 11

 j : integer;

 12

 i : integer;

+13

 R : procedure(i : integer)

-13

 -----|

 Symbol "id" inserted before symbol "" on line 8

 Other possible corrections:

 Insert nonterminal symbol "cte"

 Delete terminal symbol ""

 Replace "" with terminal symbol "-"

 Figure 1

+'''